qwer1234abc/Assignment-1-ID/README.md

    5. Try to submit the form with a valid input and verify that the page reloads.

 - Media

   - Header Navigation: On smaller screen sizes (where there is not enough space left to fit the original desktop nav), a dropdown menu is created for easier readibility and accessibility.
   - About Us section: Starting from medium screen sizes (tablets), the information is arranged in a column direction, vertically and as screen size gets smaller, text gets smaller
   - Footer: Starting from medium screen sizes (tablets), information is displayed in a column direction vertically and text gets smaller when screen size decreases.
   - Products page: As screen size decreases, font size and weight decreases.
 Width and height of shoe cards also decreases.
 And as it in display wrap, amount of shoe cards in one row decreases from 3 to 2 to 1 bases on screen size.
   - Guidelines page: Font size decreases based on screen size.
   - Login page: From medium screen sizes (1024px) onwards, login and sign in picture are removed and would only show the rest of the information other than the picture.
 Font size gets smaller as screen gets smaller.
 Width of box gets smaller and height of box increases to fit the smaller screen sizes.

+- Bugs
+  - On safari browsers, logo is slightly mispositioned and submit button for subscription at the footer is thinner compared to normal browsers.

 ## Credits

 - [Shoe Images](https://www.pexels.com/)